HIPAA Compliance for the Cloud

 To ensure that high standards and awareness are maintained, many businesses provide HIPAA compliance training and credentials.
 There are many consultancies that provides training, including the OCR, which offers different training modules to accommodate the wide-range of entities that must comply with HIPAA.

 The platform performs nearly 1,000 real-time cloud infrastructure configuration checks, aligned to the design principles of the Amazon Web Services (AWS) and Microsoft® Azure® well-architected framework.
-These checks are performed on your cloud accounts, with customisable alerts that can filter out HIPAA-relevant results.
-Conformity also allows you to quickly rectify any check violations utilising simple, step-by-step remediation guides.
+These checks are performed on your cloud accounts, with customizable alerts that can filter out HIPAA-relevant results.
+Conformity also allows you to quickly rectify any check violations utilizing simple, step-by-step remediation guides.

 Examples of high-risk AWS HIPAA checks run on Conformity: